 a) Personal data you provide to us

 - If you create an account with us, you will be required to provide your identity, contact and log-in data.
-You may be required to create an account in order to access or download certain materials on our site.
+You may be required to create an account to access or download certain materials on our sites.

 - If you register to attend one of our events, or to purchase books from us, you will need to provide your identity and contact details.
 In the case of event registration, we may also ask some questions which are specific to the event, and if there is a charge for attending the event, we may require payment and billing information.

-- If you wish to make a donation through our site, we will ask for your identity, contact and billing details.
+- If you wish to make a donation through our sites, we will ask for your identity, contact, and billing details.